alexwlchan/alexwlchan.net/src/_posts/2019/2019-07-08-creating-preview-thumbnails-of-pdf-documents.md

 ---
+category: Python
+date: 2019-07-08 21:44:29 +0000
 layout: post
-date: 2019-07-08 21:44:29 +0000
+summary: null
 title: Creating preview thumbnails of PDF documents
-summary:
-category: Programming and code
 ---

 Whenever I get an important document, I scan it or save it as a PDF.